oracle/oci-volume-provisioner/README.md

 Create a config.yaml file with contents similar to the following.
 This file will contain authentication information necessary to authenticate with the OCI APIs and provision block storage volumes.
+The `key_passphrase` field can be left out if your key has no passphrase.

 ```yaml
 auth: